KPLS (AM): History

 Anschultz flipped the station to News/Talk as KNRC on June 26, 2002.
 After Anschutz's purchase of 1150 AM, and the move of KNRC's format to that frequency, 1510 AM became KCUV in 2003, and adopted an eclectic music format, which would move to 102.3 KVOQ-FM in 2005, with 1510 flipping to oldies.

-The KCKK call sign and country music format started out at 104.3 FM when Jefferson-Pilot (JP) acquired the signal.
-Eventually, JP did away with the staff at KYGO 1600 AM and started simulcasting KCKK programming at 1600 AM.
-When JP pulled the plug on KCKK at 104.3 FM in favor of a smooth jazz format in September 2000, KCKK moved exclusively to 1600 AM.
-KCKK 1600's last day came in mid-December 2006 when Lincoln Financial Media (which purchased Jefferson Pilot) announced that the signal at 1600 AM would be flipped to become Denver's new ESPN Radio affiliate, KEPN.
-Then, 1510 AM, which was airing an oldies format, took the KCKK call sign and became classic country as "Real Country".
+The following year, 1510 adopted the KCKK call sign and classic country format that were previously on 1600 AM (which became Denver's new ESPN Radio affiliate), and rebranded as "Real Country".

-In late July 2007, 1510 AM flipped to a sports radio format, operated by Mile High Sports, a multimedia sports-marketing and publishing company based in Denver.
+In late July 2007, KCKK flipped to a sports radio format, operated by Mile High Sports, a multimedia sports-marketing and publishing company based in Denver.
 The station featured network programming from Sporting News Radio (now SB Nation Radio) and several local hosts.
 The sports talk format was briefly suspended and KCKK returned to "Real Country".
 According to 100000watts.com, the change was due to the expiration of a local marketing agreement.
 The "Mile High Sports" format remained on former sister station KSXT (now KXJJ) 1570 AM in Loveland, Colorado as of August 21, 2007, and returned again to 1510 AM ten days later, on August 31.